Millimeter-wave frequencies require new test approaches and equipment; balancing precision with cost-efficiency is the challenge.

 In addition to signal integrity, the testing environment itself becomes more complex as frequencies rise.
 Factors like electromagnetic interference (EMI) and thermal variations can significantly impact the accuracy of measurements.
 Even small temperature changes can affect the performance of devices and the reliability of test results.
 Proper calibration is crucial to mitigate these issues, but it requires specialized tools and expertise that are not always available.

 “Higher frequencies produce higher thermal variations that will affect performance, accuracy, and stability,” says Advantest’s Kwan.
 “There are strategies to mitigate this, like using active thermal control units, specialized thermal management materials, or even liquid cooling.
-It’s critical to manage these variations to ensure accurate test results.”
+It’s critical to manage these variations to ensure accurate and consistent test results.”

 Additionally, the sensitivity of testing equipment itself becomes an issue.
 As signal frequencies increase, the ability of testing devices to accurately capture data and filter out unwanted noise is challenged, especially when testing systems need to handle multiple connections simultaneously.
 This issue is especially pronounced in applications like phased-array antennas, where precise alignment and measurement are crucial to ensure performance.